joshmcintosh/BYOA-Cloud-Compute/README.md

 # BYOA Cloud Compute Framework
+*This is a fork of the actual project, which can be found [here](https://github.com/Ross-Alexandra/BYOA-Cloud-Compute).
+All issues, contributors, ect. can be found there.*

 Live use case for BYOA cloud compute framework (ccf).
 This project is not meant to be a stable cloud compute server.
 It was created as a class project, and despite having basic functionality is still very rough.

 ## Production Environment